Julio Jaramillo

-Jaramillo recorded with many other noteworthy Latin American artists including Puerto Rican singer, Daniel Santos; fellow Ecuadorian singer, Olimpo Cárdenas; and Colombian singer, Alci Acosta.
+Jaramillo collaborated with numerous prominent Latin American artists, including Puerto Rican singer Daniel Santos, Ecuadorian singer Olimpo Cárdenas, and Colombian singer Alci Acosta.

 Biography

 Childhood

-Jaramillo was born on October 1, 1935, in Guayaquil, Ecuador.
-Son of Juan Pantaleón Jaramillo Erazo and Apolonia Laurido Cáceres.
-His parents moved to Guayaquil from the town of Machachi in search for a better life.
-He had two siblings, a sister who died at the age of 5 and a brother named Pepe.
+Jaramillo was born in Guayaquil, Ecuador, to Juan Pantaleón Jaramillo Erazo and Apolonia Laurido Cáceres.
+His parents had moved to Guayaquil from the town of Machachi in search of better opportunities.
+He had two siblings: a sister, who died at age five, and a brother, Pepe.